 - 1. Assignments.
-(33.3%)

-- 2. A mid-term exam.
-(33.3%)

-- 3. A final exam that focuses primarily on material covered during the second half of the semester but also including processes/principles from the first half of the semester.
-(33.3%)

-Grades (Graduate Students): For grading purposes, there are four components:
+(33.3%) - 2.
+A closed book, timed mid-term exam.
+(33.3%) 3.
+A closed book, timed final exam that focuses primarily on material covered during the second half of the semester but also including concepts, processes and principles from the first half of the semester.
+(33.3%) Grades (Graduate Students): For grading purposes, there are four components:

 - 1. Assignments.
 (25%) - 2.
-A mid-term exam.
+A closed book, timed mid-term exam.
 (25%) - 3.
-A mock-arbitration exercise with the grade based upon a written arbitration opinion and award in a case involving an employee who was suspended from work.
+A labor arbitration paper with the grade based upon a written arbitration opinion and award in a case involving an employee who was suspended from work.
 (25%) - 4.
-A final exam that focuses primarily on material covered during the second half of the semester but also including processes/principles from the first half of the semester.
-(25%)

-Office Hours: All students are strongly encouraged to take advantage of contacting me to discuss any matters of concern or interest.
-During the pandemic I am available to discuss by phone.
+A closed book, timed final exam that focuses primarily on material covered during the second half of the semester but also including concepts, processes and principles from the first half of the semester.
+(25%) Office Hours: All students are strongly encouraged to take advantage of contacting me to discuss any matters of concern or interest.
+During the pandemic I am available to confer by phone.
 Students can also opt to reach out to a Teaching Assistant for guidance.
+The Fine Print Learning Objectives.
+The student is able to: Labor Studies and Employment Relations Department: Apply concepts from employment relations, and substantive institutional knowledge, to understanding contemporary developments related to work.
+(Goal 2).
+School of Management and Labor Relations: •.
+Demonstrate an understanding of how to apply knowledge necessary for effective work performance.
+(Goal VI) Additional Course Objective(s) from the Instructor: